khanhbui/snakat-permission/README.md

 # snakat-permission
-An Unity plugin for permissions manager
+An Unity plugin for permission manager.